Date: June 13 and 14, 2020

 There is one step down into the original kitchen, where we will have curtains hung for a semi-private changing space.
 Private, accessible changing space will also be available.
 Please contact us ahead of time at email@example.com if you have questions about the accommodations.

 Tours of the museum and the other areas of the site will be available for individual purchase during our lunch breaks.

 For more information, please visit: https://www.montgomeryparks.org/parks-and-trails/woodlawn-manor-cultural-park/woodlawn-manor-house/

-We will have two bathrooms, a changing space, and a cafe room where our students may take their meals and breaks away from their sewing materials.
+We will have a cafe room where our students may take their meals and breaks away from their sewing materials.

 The cafe room will include a small trunk show for browsing throughout the day.
 Details are TBA.

 Lunch and Beverages